-Creating a time lapse image takes patience, but it can be a lot of fun.
-But without music, the result can sometimes seem boring.
-You probably need to learn how to add music, which can create that feeling of motion.
-In this premium video lesson, Outdoor Photography Guide’s professional nature photographer David Johnston shows you how to add music to your time lapse images.
+Creating a time-lapse image takes patience, but it can be a lot of fun.
+Without music, the result can seem a little boring.
+Learn how to add music, which can create that feeling of motion, in this premium video lesson with Outdoor Photography Guide’s professional nature photographer David Johnston.
+He’ll show you how to add music to create more compelling time-lapse images.

-Throughout this workflow of how to add music, David is matching the speed of the music to the speed of the time lapse videos.
+Throughout this workflow of how to add music, David is matching the speed of the music to the speed of the time-lapse videos.
 If you want to create zoom movement on any one of your images, you select the effects tab and match the zoom effect to the music bed.
-At the end of your video, you always want to edit in a fade-out is a nice way to finish it off.
+At the end of your video, editing in a fade-out is a nice way to finish it off.